Hernia Mesh Class Action Lawsuits Overview

 Ethicon Hernia Mesh MDL

 In 2017, an MDL was created to handle more than 1,200 Ethicon Physiomesh lawsuits.
 Lawsuits from across the country were consolidated into the United States District Court for the Northern District of Georgia.
 Many of these lawsuits were filed after it was discovered that Ethicon’s Physiomesh device had a high rate of failure.
-The first of the Ethicon Physiomesh MDL cases is scheduled to begin in September 2019.
+The first of the Ethicon Physiomesh MDL cases is scheduled to begin on June 22, 2020.

 Have you been harmed by a defective hernia mesh device?
 You may be entitled to compensation.
 Contact Rosen Injury Lawyers to learn about your legal rights and options.
 Our experienced hernia mesh injury lawyers can help you fight to recover the money you deserve.
 Call our law firm today to schedule a free, no-obligation consultation to learn more.t